Section 29-10 District PUD, planned unit development.

 document the proposal.
 The concept review is an informal discussion and review between the

-development or his designee and the developer to discuss
+director of planning and development or his designee and the developer to discuss land use and

-land use and development concepts, applicable regulations, and other concerns that may be
+development concepts, applicable regulations, and other concerns that may be raised.

 be done in accordance with section 29-34 of this chapter and shall be accompanied by a